Hydration and Exercise Performance

 When we exercise, our body temperature rises.
 To ensure that our body doesn’t overheat, we sweat.
 As the intensity of exercise heightens, and if it is performed in hot conditions, the rate of sweat will be accelerated.
 Because sweat is made up of water and electrolytes, it’s vital to replace these nutrients via fluids and/or food.

-The literature is consistent in reporting improved exercise performance when individuals are given fluids during exercise.
-But, oftentimes the fluids contain a mixture of carbohydrate, water, and electrolytes, which makes it difficult to explore the independent effects of each.
+The literature is consistent: when people are given fluids during exercise, their performance generally improves.
+But oftentimes the fluids contain a mixture of carbohydrate, water, and electrolytes, which makes it difficult to explore the independent effects of each.
 As we have discussed before, consuming carbohydrates during exercise improves performance when compared to not doing so.
-But, there’s evidence to suggest that the effects of carbohydrates and fluids are independent but additive, meaning they can both contribute to improved performance, and when consumed together it’s a win-win scenario.
+But, there’s evidence to suggest that the effects of carbohydrates and fluids are independent but additive, meaning that consuming both can improve performance to a greater extent than consuming one or the other; a win-win scenario, so to speak.

-In one study, male and female runners lasted approximately 25 minutes longer during a test to exhaustion when drinking ~190 ml of water just before exercise, and ~125 ml every 15 minutes during, compared to when they consumed no fluids (1).
-In another study, male athletes experienced a 6% improvement in sprint performance at the end of a 50-minute cycle, when they consumed ~1.3 litres of water throughout vs. just 200 ml (2).
-To highlight the further benefit of consuming carbohydrates with fluids during exercise, when participants consumed 1.3 litres of a carbohydrate-containing sports drink throughout, they experienced a 12% improvement in performance compared to just 200 ml of water.
+In one study, male and female runners lasted ~25 minutes longer during a test to exhaustion when drinking ~190 millilitres (mL) of water just before exercise, and ~125 mL every 15 minutes during, compared to when they consumed no fluids (1).
+In another study, male athletes experienced a 6% improvement in sprint performance at the end of a 50-minute cycle, when they consumed ~1.3 litres (L) of water throughout vs. just 200 mL (2).
+To highlight the further benefit of consuming carbohydrates with fluids during exercise, when participants consumed 1.3 L of a carbohydrate-containing sports drink throughout compared to just 200 mL of water, they experienced roughly twice the improvement in performance (i.e., a 12% improvement) than 1.3 L of water alone compared to 200 mL of water.

-Naturally, dehydration is expected to decrease performance, and research backs this up.
+Research shows that dehydration negatively impacts performance.
 It is estimated that body mass losses (due to sweat) of 2% can negatively impact performance, and losses of 5% may decrease time-to-exhaustion performance by ~30% (3).
 However, caution is advised in interpreting these results for the following reasons.
 Firstly, time-to-exhaustion performance does not necessarily equate to sports performance.
 Using football as an example, the stop-and-start nature of the game is not exactly comparable.
 In addition, studies which include participants who start exercise in a euhydrated (well-hydrated) state, and then develop dehydration, have been less consistent in reporting poorer exercise performance (4).
 So, what we can say is that yes, dehydration likely negatively impacts performance, but by how much?
 That’s up for debate.

 On the other end of the spectrum, overhydration can negatively impact performance.
 In fact, severe overhydration, or hyponatremia (water intoxication), is potentially lethal.
 This occurs when excess water, relative to sodium, accumulates in the blood and is defined by abnormally low amounts of sodium in the blood (5).
 While this is very rare for footballers, those doing very long-duration exercise, e.g., marathons or ultramarathons, can develop this condition as a result of consuming an excessive amount of low-sodium fluids during exercise.
-This is where electrolytes can help, and for those doing such exercise types, ensuring you replace lost electrolytes (in sweat) is crucial.
+This is where electrolytes can help for those doing such long-distance sports, where electrolytes lost in sweat are replaced.
 If your body weight increases after a bout of exercise, this is a sign of hyponatremia, and you should go to your nearest hospital’s A & E (emergency department) immediately.

-Now that you understand the importance of maintaining a well-hydrated state when exercising, here are some tips to help you hydrate optimally (5):
+Now that you understand the importance of maintaining a well-hydrated (or euhydrated) state when exercising, here are some tips to help you hydrate optimally (5):

-24 hours before exercise: drink generous amounts of fluids; monitor the colour of your urine (should be a pale yellow)
+• 24 hours before exercise: drink generous amounts of fluids; monitor the colour of your urine, which should be a pale yellow

-2–4 hours before exercise: drink 5–10 ml/kg of fluids—this allows enough time for excess fluid to be excreted before starting exercise
+• 2–4 hours before exercise: drink 5–10 mL per kilogram of body weight (mL/kg) of fluids—this allows enough time for excess fluid to be excreted (urinated) before starting exercise

-After exercise: drink up to 1.5 litres for every kg of body mass lost; including sodium and potassium can lead to better fluid retention (often you’ll get enough of these from the foods in your post-exercise meal)
+• After exercise: drink up to 1.5 L for every kg of body mass lost; including sodium and potassium can lead to better fluid retention (in practice, your post-workout meal will often provide these nutrients for you)

 Final Thoughts